KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Handles exceptions that occur when a workflow is not valid.

-    throw [System.Activities.InvalidWorkflowException]::New("Handles exceptions that occur when a workflow is not valid.")
+    throw [System.Activities.InvalidWorkflowException]::New('Handles exceptions that occur when a workflow is not valid.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.InvalidWorkflowException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.InvalidWorkflowException.aspx)